wurmlab/genomicscourse/2020/practicals/reference_genome/read-cleaning.md

 To inspect the FastQC report, copy over the html file to `www` folder in your home directory.
 To view the report, type your IP in a browser followed by `/~` and your username.

-What does the FastQC report tell you? ([the documentation clarifies what each plot means](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/)).
+What does the FastQC report tell you? ([the documentation clarifies what each plot means](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/) and [here is a reminder of what quality scores means](https://learn.gencore.bio.nyu.edu/ngs-file-formats/quality-scores/)).
 For comparison, have a look at some plots from other sequencing libraries: e.g, [[1]](img-qc/per_base_quality.png), [[2]](img-qc/qc_factq_tile_sequence_quality.png), [[3]](img-qc/per_base_sequence_content.png).

-Decide whether and how much to trim from the beginning and end of our sequences.
+Clearly, some sequences have very low quality bases towards the end (which FastQC plot tells you that?).
+Furthermore, many more sequences start with the nucleotide 'A' rather than 'T' (which FastQC plots tell you that? what else does this plot tell you about nucleotide composition towards the end of the sequences?)

+Should you maybe trim the sequences to remove low-quality ends?
 What else might you want to do?

-Below, we will perform three cleaning steps:
+Below, we will perform two cleaning steps:
-  * Trimming the ends of sequence reads using seqtk.
+  * Trimming the ends of sequence reads using cutadapt.
   * K-mer filtering using kmc3.
   * Removing sequences that are of low quality or too short using seqtk.